 - 6 cups of pre-cooked white rice (see recipe)

 - 1 flat parsley sprig , minced

 - Grate the carrot with the coarse side of the grater, or cut into very small cubes

 - Cut the onion into very small cubes.

 - Heat the oil over medium heat in a deep pot.

-- Add the carrot, onion and parsley, cook and stir until the onions become transparent.
+- Add the carrot and onion, cook and stir until the onions become translucent.